Last US troops have departed Afghanistan

 The removal of U.S. troops meets the Aug.
 31 deadline the Biden administration agreed to with the Taliban

 The Pentagon announced Monday that all U.S. troops have departed Afghanistan.
+The final C-17 carrying service members lifted off from the Kabul airport at 3:29 pm U.S. Eastern Time.

 The removal of U.S. troops meets the Aug.
 31 deadline the Biden administration agreed to with the Taliban, officially drawing the country's longest-ever conflict to an end.